SAP-samples/teched2023-AD161/exercises/Ex6/README.md

 A preview of the service opens and the ProcessorService appears in the list of services on the right-hand side.
 From the **Customers** raw, click icon **View as code** to preview the list of customers with the sample data.

-Customers sample data are displayed.
+Customers sample data is displayed.
 The data is queried and exposed using OData V4.
 Please note that this service is run from an in-memory database that is automatically spun up for you during the preview, so any modification to the data will not persisted.

 ![](/exercises/Ex6/images/customermockresults.png)